 As a result of a fierce anti-Semitic propaganda, almost all Jews had already been expelled before the pogrom of November 1938.
 Within just a few years, Jewish community of Rothenburg has entirely disappeared.

-Explore the traces of and historical pointers to centuries of Jewish history in the town, with our Jewish Rothenburg ob der Tauber Tour!
+Explore the traces and historical pointers to centuries of Jewish history in the town, with our Jewish Rothenburg ob der Tauber Tour!

-We’ll stroll through Kapellenplatz, medieval centre of everyday Jewish life, where the synagogue, community hall and businesses provided for daily needs.
-A bronze plaque at Kapellenplatz No. 5 commemorates the place where the Maharam founded his Yeshiva, where he taught for over forty years.
-The community hall on the corner of Judengasse / White Tower, known as the “Jewish Dance House” is a reminder of the Jewish community.
-The house at no. 10 of the Judengasse, the only surviving late medieval Jewish street in Europe, still contains a Jewish ritual bath, called a mikvah.
+We’ll stroll through Kapellenplatz, medieval center of everyday Jewish life, with the synagogue, the community hall and businesses providing for daily needs.
+A bronze plaque at Kapellenplatz No. 5 commemorates the place where the Maharam founded his Yeshiva, and where he taught for over forty years.
+The community hall, also called “Jewish Dance house”, is located on the corner of Judengasse and White Tower.
+The house at no. 10 of the Judengasse, the only Jewish street in Europe left from medieval times, hosts mikveh.

-A visit to the Rothenburg Museum, with its unique Judaica Collection and medieval Jewish gravestones from the 13th and 14th centuries, is essential.
+A visit to the Rothenburg Museum, with its unique Judaica Collection and the medieval Jewish gravestones from the 13th and 14th centuries, is essential.